Will Swan (footballer): Crawley Town

 On 30 August 2024, Swan signed for fellow League One club Crawley Town on a two-year contract for an undisclosed fee.
 Scott Lindsey, the manager who had signed him, left the club the following month as the team began to struggle.
 Manager Rob Elliot praised him for his work rate in March 2025.
 He scored seven goals in 40 games for the "Reds" as the 2024–25 season ended in relegation.

 Bradford City

 On 28 June 2025, Swan joined newly-promoted League One club Bradford City on a two-year contract (with an option for a further 12 months) for an undisclosed fee.
 The fee was reported to be a nominal five-figure with add-ons.
 Manager Graham Alexander remarked that "he can play anywhere along the front line, bringing others into play while giving us another goalscoring threat".
 He scored his first goal for the Bantams in a 2–1 victory away at Blackburn Rovers in the EFL Cup on 12 August.
 His first league goal for the club came a week later as an equaliser in an eventual 2–1 away win against Stockport County.
+He went on to score in each of his next four league games.
+He ended the 2025–26 season with eight goals in 35 games.

 Style of play

-Swan is a forward with good movement, first touch, awareness and finishing skills.
+Swan is a forward known for his intelligent movement, strong first touch, keen awareness, and clinical finishing ability.